|

 College teaching there for 31 years and just retiring at the end of

-this school year.
+school year.
 Dr. James was so loved and respected by his students

-at PC, that twice he was selected Professor of the Year, first in
+at PC, that twice he was selected professor of the year, first in

 1982 and second in 2002.
 One of his students went on to discover a